 Many of the top private lenders cater to young professionals with six-figure incomes and high credit scores.
 Even if you are on track to pay off your debt relatively quickly, locking in a lower interest rate can make a huge difference on any budget.
 If you have 200k in law school debt and reduce your 8% rate loans to a 4% rate loan, it means you will be saving nearly $700 per month.

 Partnership track and other high earners looking to eliminate debt quickly will want to focus on getting the lowest possible interest rate.
 At present, the following lenders offer the lowest refinance rates:

 However, before any refinancing takes place, all private-sector attorneys should first map out a comprehensive plan to eliminate their student debt.

 Government and Non-Profit Employees

-Unfortunately, not all loans are federal, meaning forgiveness isn’t ever going to happen.
-For these loans, consolidating with a private company is a great way to lower your rates.
+Unfortunately, not all loans are federal, meaning forgiveness isn’t ever going to happen for some law school debts.
+For these loans, refinancing with a private company is a great way to lower your rates.
 Even on a more modest government or 501(c)(3) salary, there are options.
-One of the best choices may be cuStudentLoans.
+One of the best choices may be LendKey.
 This company will match you with a not-for-profit local credit union.
-They rates they offer aren’t quite as low as some other companies mentioned, but loans starting at less than 3% are definitely worth investigating.
+The rates they offer aren’t quite as low as some other companies mentioned, but loans starting at less than 3% are worth investigating.

 Regardless of where you find yourself on the lawyer income spectrum, there are options for putting a huge dent in your monthly student loan interest.
-Student loan consolidation isn’t a magic fix, but it can make your massive student loan heartache into a slightly less massive student loan headache.
+Student loan consolidation and refinancing are no magic fixes, but they can make your massive student loan headache into a slightly less massive student loan headache.